 For example, the marketing team may choose click-through rate as their key performance indicator (KPI) and focus on getting more clicks, even if it doesn’t directly translate to revenue.

-When those clicks don’t turn into conversions, it can leave the marketing team feeling frustrated because they may think the sales team isn’t doing enough to close the sale.
+When those clicks fail to convert, the marketing team may feel frustrated because they may think the sales team could do more to close the sale.

 3 ways to improve sales and marketing relationships